 Planting

-Bing cherry trees only need a few requirements to stay healthy and happy.
+Bing cherry trees only have a few requirements to stay healthy and happy in your home orchard.

 Bing cherry trees require full sun, or at least six hours of direct, unfiltered sunlight per day.